🚨Northtown Capital Services Group Phone Harassment❓

 Are you suffering from Northtown Capital Services Group Phone Harassment?
 Being in debt is a situation most individuals never want to experience, sadly it happens to even the best of us.
 This might lead to you receiving harassing calls from Northtown Capital Services Group (NCSG).
 Debt collection agencies such as Northtown Capital Services Group (NCSG) have one goal: RECOVER DEBT!
 They try to do so in various ways that might not sit well with you the consumer.

 The government has put laws in place that protect the consumer from Northtown Capital Services Group Phone Harassment, these laws are called the Fair Debt Collection Protection Act (FDCPA).
-These laws do not prevent you from paying your debt, rather they prevent debt collection agencies from treating you unfairly or going against your human rights while trying to collect a debt.
+These laws do not prevent you from paying your debt, rather they prevent debt collection agencies from unfair practices or going against your human rights while trying to collect a debt.
 The FDCPA prohibits collectors from contacting you before 8 am and after 9 pm, it frowns on collectors threatening you or your loved ones, using profane abusive words with you, posing as an attorney or a government official, trying to make you pay more than you owe or even talking to third parties about your debt when they have no business knowing about it.
+Working with a professional agency can help effectively eliminate these disruptive calls.

 Now that you know what Northtown Capital Services Group (NCSG) is not allowed to do, what then should you do when contacted by a Debt collector?